Lean Change

 A team applies Lean Change by:

-1. Utilizing real-time feedback with pulse surveys
+1. Using real-time feedback through pulse surveys

 2. Rapidly prototyping new organizational policies